Factbox: Republicans who may take on Obama in 2012

 SARAH PALIN

-Palin, the party's vice presidential nominee in 2008, has not said whether she will run but told reporters during an appearance at the Iowa state fair last month that she will decide by the end of September.
+Palin, the party's vice presidential nominee in 2008, has not said whether she will run but told an interviewer that she expects to make a decision in August or September.

-She has star power and can afford to enter the race relatively late because of her broad name recognition, but she has so far made no public effort to prepare for the campaign.
+She has star power and can afford to enter the race relatively late because of her broad name recognition.

 Palin made herself a millionaire with two books, the TV show "Sarah Palin's Alaska" and paid speaking engagements.

-A leading voice in the conservative Tea Party movement, she enhanced her influence by campaigning for its candidates in the 2010 congressional elections.
+A leading voice in the conservative Tea Party movement, Palin enhanced her influence by campaigning for its candidates in the 2010 congressional elections.

 Palin is not a favorite of establishment Republicans who fear her low approval ratings with the broader electorate could doom the party in a general election matchup with Obama.